 I am a doctor’s kid.

 My mother was one of four women in her medical school class in 1954.
-She loved being a physician and did everything she could to get me, my siblings, our cousins, and friends to pursue a career in medicine.
+She loved being a physician and did everything she could to get me, my siblings, our cousins and friends to pursue a career in medicine.
 As a 6-year-old, I couldn’t wait for her to get home from her office.
-She would bring me tongue depressors, gauze pads, and bandages for my “doctor’s office” in our playroom.
-I had a little white coat, stethoscope, and an old-fashion black doctor’s bag… and I felt like a real doctor.
+She would bring me tongue depressors, gauze pads, bandages for my “doctor’s office” in our playroom.
+I had a little white coat, a stethoscope, and an old-fashion black doctor’s bag… and I felt like a real doctor.
 At Thanksgiving, we would “suture” the stuffed turkey.
-As I got older, I learned how to give an injection to an orange.
-There was no doubt in my mind that medicine was an achievable career path for me, even when adults thoughtlessly reminded of how many years I'd have to go to school, or how hard it would be.
-It was only later, as a first-year medical student, that I realized how powerful those early experiences were in shaping my conviction to pursue a career in medicine.
+As I got older, I learn how to give an injection to an orange.
+I had no doubt in my mind that medicine was an achievable career path for me, even when adults thoughtlessly reminded me how many years I would have to go to school, or how hard it would be.
+It was only later, as a first-year medical student, did I realize how powerful those early experiences were in shaping my conviction to pursue a career in medicine.

-In 1998, I was a chief resident in Internal Medicine at Washington University in St. Louis, and I decided to recreate my childhood experiences and wrote the first Little Doctor School.
+In 1998, I was a chief resident in Internal Medicine at Washington University in St. Louis, and I decided to recreate my childhood experiences and wrote the first Little Medical School.
 I recruited fellow residents and medical students to help me teach.
-Our first class attended by 13-year-olds surprised me.
-They were acting silly and weren't embracing the experience as I'd hoped.
-I went home, gathered up a basketful of white coats and stethoscopes, brought them to the second class, and made the students put them on.
-Dressed in a white coat with a stethoscope around their neck, the students were engaged, attentive, and having so much fun, they didn’t realize how much they were learning.
-That was the “Ah-HA” moment.
-Now, role-play is a key pillar in all Little Medical School programs.
+Our first-class attended by 13-year-olds surprised me.
+They were acting silly and were not embracing the experience as I had hoped.
+I went home and gathered up a basketful of white coats and stethoscope and brought them to the second class and made the students but for them on.
+Dressed in a white coat with a stethoscope around their neck, the students were engaged, attentive and having so much fun, they didn’t realize how much they were learning.
+That was the “Ah-HA” moment. the power of role-playing and this has been a key pillar of all Little Medical School programs.

-In addition to inspiring children to see themselves in healthcare careers, we teach real life skills.
-Students learn what to do if there is a medical emergency, how to use a first aid kit, and how to prevent hypothermia.
+In addition to inspiring children to see themselves in healthcare careers, we teach real-life skills.
+Students learn what to do in there is a medical emergency, how to use a first aid kit, and how to preventive hypothermia.
 We also stress the importance of a health care professional being a role model.
 That means taking care of yourself… eating right, exercising, getting your immunizations and flu shot, and not smoking.